Amazon RDS: Architecting Managed Relational Databases on AWS

 --snapshot-type automated

-# Delete manual snapshot
+Delete a manual snapshot

 aws rds delete-db-snapshot \